 We see him every year on his birthday.
 And if life works out, we get to see him more.
 It’s crazy that 10 years ago I thought my life was ending, when in reality, it was only just beginning.”

 This story was submitted to Love What Matters by Raegan Pile.
 You can follow her journey on Instagram.
-Do you have a similar experience?
-We’d like to hear your important journey.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories from birth mothers: